Header Image 1

 We follow the AQA GCSE specification:

-Year 9 : Topic 1 – Ecosystems/ Tropical Rainforests; Topic 2 - Tectonic Hazards; Topic 3 - A City in a Low-Income Country (LIC) – Rio de Janeiro; Topic 4 - River Landscapes; Topic 5 – Geographical Skills; Topic 6 - Cold Environments.
+Year 9 : Topic 1 – Ecosystems/ Tropical Rainforests; Topic 2 - Tectonic Hazards; Topic 3 - A City in a Low-Income Country (LIC) – Rio de Janeiro; Topic 4 - River Landscapes; Topic 5 – Geographical Skills.

-Year 10 : Topic 1 - Weather Hazards and Climate Change; Topic 2 - Resource Management and Energy Security; Topic 3 - The Economic World, Closing the Development Gap and Nigeria; Topic 4 - Coasts.
+Year 10 : Weather Hazards and Climate Change; Topic 2 - Resource Management and Energy Security; Topic 3 - The Economic World, Closing the Development Gap and Nigeria; Topic 4 - Coasts.

 The students who choose Geography for GCSE, and we have historically been one of the most popular options subjects, have the opportunity to conduct fieldwork outside of school in each year.
-The current year 9 students visit Stratford-upon-Avon in May to explore the impacts of tourism in that locality, as well as getting to do a 'trial run' of GCSE fieldwork skills.
-Year 10 complete a trip to Worthing and Littlehampton on the south coast to look at coastal processes and coastal management.
-Year 11 complete urban fieldwork in London, comparing two very different areas: the King’s Road in Chelsea and the Shepherd’s Bush Market area.
+The current Year 10 students complete a trip to Worthing and Littlehampton on the south coast to look at coastal processes and coastal management.
+Year 11 complete urban fieldwork in London, comparing two very different areas within close Geographical proximity: the East Village in Stratford and the Maryland estate nearby

 KS5 Geography Curriculum & Topics